Alex-norim/MixologyApp/README.md

 * mysql2 : 2.3.3

 ## Features
 __Class 'createElement'__ takes an object that has next keys:
-  1.tagname : (type:string), should be html tag name,
+  1. tagname : (type:string), should be html tag name,
   attr : (type:obj) it includes keys as css property name but values are correct css values,
-  2.content : (type:string) optional key to add some text content inside a created element,
+  2. content : (type:string) optional key to add some text content inside a created element,
   handler : (type:obj) the key of this object should be event type name but value is a function
 __Class 'Form'__ takes root element and it has three methods , each one creates a moveable form.
 __Class 'Menu'__ creates menu that depends on whether the user is logged in.